zengkaipeng/Uni-Reaction-Release/readme.md

 ### Buchwald-Hartwig cross-coupling reaction

 To reproduce the training, use the following command, where `$data_path` is the path to a specific data split of dataset and `$condition_config` is the path to the model config.
-We use `configA` for the version without pretraining and `condition_config/cn/cn_config_pretrain_sep.json` for the version with a pretrained condition encoder.
+We use `condition_config/cn/config_cn_no_pretrain_sep_gat.json` for the version without pretraining and `condition_config/cn/cn_config_pretrain_sep.json` for the version with a pretrained condition encoder.
 ```shell
 python train_cn_full.py --data_path $data_path --base_log $base_log --condition_config $condition_config --condition_both
 ```

 During the training, a logging directory named with the current timestamp will be generated in the folder `base_log`, where the checkpoint named `model.pth` and the training arguments named `log.json` are placed.
 To prevent confusion, you might need to set different `base_log` directories for different data splits.
-The default parameters provided in the code are those used to train the open-source weights, except for the non-pretrained version under OOD splits. **To reproduce experiments on the four OOD splits with a non-pretrained condition encoder, add the `--dim 64 --condition_config xxxx`.**
+The default parameters provided in the code are those used to train the open-source weights, except for the non-pretrained version under OOD splits. **To reproduce experiments on the four OOD splits with a non-pretrained condition encoder, add the `--dim 64 --condition_config condition_config/cn/config_cn_no_pretrain_sep_gat_64_8_3.json`.**

 ### radical C–H functionalization